Test Id : KRASP

 Strategies that focus on early detection and prevention effectively decrease the risk of mortality associated with cancer.
 In addition, an increase in survival rate for individuals with advanced stage disease has been observed as a result of advancements in standard chemotherapeutic agents and the development of specialized targeted therapies.
 Monoclonal antibodies against epidermal growth factor receptor (EGFR), such as cetuximab and panitumumab, represent an area of targeted therapy for patients with colorectal and non-small cell lung cancer (NSCLC).
 However, studies have shown that not all individuals with colorectal cancer or NSCLC respond to EGFR targeted molecules.
 Because the combination of targeted therapy and standard chemotherapy leads to an increase in toxicity and cost, strategies that help to identify the individuals most likely to benefit from such targeted therapies are desirable.

-One of the most common somatic alterations in colon cancer and NSCLC is the presence of activating variants in the protooncogene KRAS.
+One of the most common somatic mutations in colon cancer and NSCLC is the presence of activating mutations in the protooncogene KRAS.
 KRAS is recruited by ligand-bound (active) EGFR to initiate the signaling cascade induced by the RAS/MAPK pathway.
 Because altered KRAS constitutively activates the RAS/MAPK pathway downstream of EGFR, agents such as cetuximab and panitumumab, which prevent ligand-binding to EGFR, do not appear to have any meaningful inhibitor activity on cell proliferation in the presence of altered KRAS.
 Current data suggest that the efficacy of EGFR-targeted therapies in colon cancer and NSCLC is confined to patients with tumors lacking KRAS mutations.
-An exception is the KRAS G12C variant that is targetable with variant-specific inhibitors.
+An exception is the KRAS G12C variant, which is targetable with variant-specific inhibitors.

 An interpretive report will be provided.

-Rare alterations (ie, polymorphisms) exist that could lead to false-negative or false-positive results.
+Rare genetic alterations (ie, polymorphisms) exist that could lead to false-negative or false-positive results.

 Test results should be interpreted in context of clinical findings, tumor sampling, and other laboratory data.
 If results obtained do not match other clinical or laboratory findings, please contact the laboratory for possible interpretation.
 Misinterpretation of results may occur if the information provided is inaccurate or incomplete.